KyPoCha/KyPoCha/README.md

 I’m interested in increasing my powerskills in programming.

-I’m already know from my study C++, C#, C, Java Spring Boot, GIT Flow and SQL like PostgreSql, MySql.
+I’m already know from my study C++, C#, C, Java Spring Boot, GIT Flow, Docker, AWS and SQL like PostgreSql, MySql.

 I’m currently increasing skills in Java Spring for Backend part and ReactJS for Frontend and Web programming.